Béziers

-Béziers ([bezje]; Besièrs) is a subprefecture of the Hérault department in the Occitanie region of Southern France.
+Béziers ([bezje]; Besièrs) is a city in southern France.
+It is a subprefecture of the Hérault department in the Occitanie region.
 Every August Béziers hosts the famous Feria de Béziers, which is centred on bullfighting.
 A million visitors are attracted to the five-day event.

 The town is located on a small bluff above the river Orb, about 10 km from the Mediterranean coast and 75 km southwest of Montpellier.
 At Béziers, the Canal du Midi passes over the river Orb by means of the Pont-canal de l'Orb, an aqueduct claimed to be the first of its kind.

 History

 Béziers is one of the oldest cities in France.
-Research published in March 2013 shows that Béziers dates from 575 BCE, making it older than Agde (Greek Agathe Tyche, founded in 525 BCE) and slightly younger than Marseille (Greek Massalia, founded in 600 BCE).
+Research published in March 2013 shows that the ancient Greek colony of Béziers dates from 575 BCE, making it older than Agde (Greek Agathe Tyche, founded in 525 BCE) and slightly younger than Marseille (Greek Massalia, founded in 600 BCE).

 The site has been occupied since Neolithic times, before the influx of Celts.
 Roman Betarra was on the road that linked Provence with Iberia.
 The Romans refounded the city as a new colonia for veterans in 36–35 BCE and called it Colonia Julia Baeterrae Septimanorum.
 Stones from the Roman amphitheatre were used to construct the city wall during the third century.

 Béziers exported wine to Rome.
-A dolia discovered in an excavation near Rome is marked, "I am a wine from Baeterrae and I am five years old."
+A dolium discovered in an excavation near Rome is marked, "I am a wine from Baeterrae and I am five years old."
 Another is simply marked, "white wine of Baeterrae."
 Béziers was conquered by the Muslims and remained part of Islamic Iberia between 720 and 752.

 From the 10th to the 12th centuries, Béziers was the centre of a Viscountship of Béziers.
 The viscounts ruled most of the coastal plain around Béziers, including the town of Agde.
 They also controlled the major east–west route through Languedoc, which roughly follows the old Roman Via Domitia, with the two key bridges over the Orb at Béziers and over the Hérault at Saint-Thibéry.

 After the death of Viscount William around 990, the viscounty passed to his daughter Garsendis and her husband, Count Raimond-Roger of Carcassonne (d. c.
 1012).
 It was then ruled by their son Peter-Raimond (d. c.
 1060) and his son Roger (d.
 1067), both of whom were also counts of Carcassonne.

 Roger died without issue and Béziers passed to his sister Ermengard and her husband Raimond-Bertrand Trencavel.
 The Trencavels ruled for the next 142 years, until the Albigensian Crusade, a formal crusade (holy war) authorised by Pope Innocent III.